10:35

 "10:35" is a song by Dutch DJ Tiësto featuring Canadian singer Tate McRae.
-It was released on 3 November 2022 through Musical Freedom and Atlantic Records as the sixth single from Tiësto's upcoming seventh studio album Drive.
+It was released on 3 November 2022 through Musical Freedom and Atlantic Records as the sixth single from Tiësto's seventh studio album Drive.
+The song is also featured in the soundtrack of F1 23.

 Background

 On 21 October 2022, McRae first teased the song in a TikTok recorded at Atlantis The Royal, Dubai without disclosing any further details on the song.
-It would later turn out the music video for the song was filmed at the resort, which is scheduled to open in January 2023.
+It turned out that the music video for the song was filmed at the resort, which opened in January 2023.

 The DJ also pointed out similarities between the core message of the song, a switch "from day to night", and the "dual experience" of the hotel.

 Reception

 The song was described as a perfect mixture between McRae's "easy vocals" and Tiësto's "rough, bassy drop".
 Lexi Lane of Uproxx called it a "dance anthem" and highlighted McRae's "crystal-clear vocals", as well as an instrumental that "builds anticipation".